 Consider securing bicycles with a Sold Secure approved D-Lock, visit www.soldsecure.com to find products that meet this approval.
 A record of their frame number should also be kept and registered onto a national property database, visit www.immobilise.com for further information.

 Criminals will often steal vehicle registration plates to place on their own vehicles in order to carry out other criminal activities in an attempt to go undetected.
 Protect your registration plates by securing them to your vehicle with tamper proof screws and bolts.
+Whilst on the subject of cars, if you have keyless entry make sure that when keys are left in the house they are in something that prevents the signal being intercepted and amplified by a thief outside.
+Put the keys in the fridge, or any metal container.
+If you are not sure a particular metal container is going to work, carry it, with the keys inside, towards the car and see if the doors unlock when you get close.

 Unlike the above the majority of burglaries that are committed occur at the rear of properties.
 For this reason it is important to deter access into your back gardens.
 Gates should be closed and locked at all times when not in direct use.
 Deter the scaling of gates and fences by adding trellis to the tops of them.